Sweeteners: The Good, the Bad, and the Ugly

 If you fight the sugar craving beast every day, try a sugar detox.
 Just get off it for 21 days.
 The first week can be hairy, but it’s worth it to not have that monkey on your back.
 Side effects: weight loss.
 Better and more even moods.
 Better energy.
 During these 21 days, you should steer clear of all sweeteners to retrain your palette.
 For the great beyond, it’s up to you to determine how much sweet stuff you can handle and in what forms, but I’ve compiled a list of the best and worst sweeteners.

 2. Coconut palm sugar: comes from the nectar of the coconut palm tree.
 Low on the glycemic index, meaning it won’t jack your blood sugar and shouldn’t lead to sugar cravings.
 It’s nutrient-rich and unrefined (no chemicals used in the extraction process).
 Coconut palm sugar is the nectar acquired from the flowers growing high on coconut trees.
 The nectar is air-dried to form a crystalline sugar that’s naturally rich in potassium, zinc, iron, and vitamins B1, B2, B3 and B6.
+It has a rich, nutty taste and is a lovely dark/golden brown.

 3. Raw honey, grade B maple syrup, molasses: I’m not *crazy* about using these sweeteners frequently (every day), but they are mineral and enzyme-rich and unrefined.
 Raw honey has some decent health benefits, and molasses is notoriously high in iron.
 These are natural sweeteners but are a bit higher on the glycemic index, meaning they may spike blood sugar, especially in sensitive individuals.
 When my clients ask me if honey is an acceptable sweetener, I tell them to notice how it makes them feel.
 If you feel that honey makes you crave more sugar when you eat it, avoid.

 4. Unrefined stevia: green in color (avoid the white, which is refined), stevia is 30 times sweeter than sugar, yet has no effect on insulin levels.
 0 in the glycemic index, meaning it has no effect on blood sugar levels.
 Made from the leaves of the stevia herb, which are dried and milled into a powder.
+I don’t recommend using too much stevia, but a little is fine.

 2. Unrefined sugars: sucanat, turbinado, rapadura.
 These fancy sugars are the lipstick on the pig I described earlier.
 Although they aren’t as refined and stripped as white sugar, and some are even organic or extracted directly from sugar cane and dried, they still have the same action on the body as regular cane sugar.
 Organic and unrefined is a plus, but still high on glycemic index, causing blood sugar spikes, insulin surge, and cravings.